A church wedding is a great way for a couple to express their life-long

 spiritual, experience for you and your family and friends.

-To book a wedding with us, please contact either our Parish Reader or the Church Office or visit the church on any Sunday lunchtime between 12.00pm and 1.00pm when you can make a full booking at the church.
+To book a wedding with us, please contact the Office on 0114 2690371 or visit the church on any Sunday lunchtime between 12.00pm and 1.00pm and ask to speak to Linda when you can make a full booking at the church.
 To reserve a particular

 date we ask for a deposit of £40.

 In the months prior to your wedding date we will contact you to arrange a meeting with you to discuss the details of your big day.
 This will enable you to meet him before you get married, it will gave you an opportunity to explore with him what makes for a strong and lasting marriage, and also to plan the details of your wedding service.